pink-gorilla/options/README.md

 ## features
 - many functions can need options that can be specified by the user
-- the idea is to define a "spec" whcih allows the ui to be generated automatically.
+- the idea is to define a "spec" which allows the ui to be generated automatically.
 - options is a map.
 - available specs are:
   - :bool